gitworkflows/GitReleaser/docs/ci.md

   - git config --global user.email "${CI_EMAIL}"
   - npm install
 script:
-  - npx release-git --ci
+  - npx gitreleaser --ci
 ```

-Note: the `git remote set-url` could also be set with the `git.pushRepo` option in the release-git configuration.
+Note: the `git remote set-url` could also be set with the `git.pushRepo` option in the gitreleaser configuration.

 ### Error: tag already exists